kdeldycke/awesome-billing/readme.md

 - [The vanished grandeur of accounting](https://www.bostonglobe.com/ideas/2014/06/07/the-vanished-grandeur-accounting/3zcbRBoPDNIryWyNYNMvbO/story.html) - Accounting paintings were a significant genre in Dutch art.

-- [Engineering and Operations in the Bell System](http://bitsavers.trailing-edge.com/communications/westernElectric/books/Engineering_and_Operations_in_the_Bell_System_2ed_1984.pdf) - Starting at page \#445, the "10.5 Billing Equipment and Systems" section describe the history and technical evolutions of Bell's phone calls metering and pricing.
+- [Engineering and Operations in the Bell System](http://bitsavers.trailing-edge.com/communications/westernElectric/books/Engineering_and_Operations_in_the_Bell_System_2ed_1984.pdf) - Starting at page #445, the "10.5 Billing Equipment and Systems" section describe the history and technical evolutions of Bell's phone calls metering and pricing.

 ## Contributing

-Your contributions are always welcome\!
+Your contributions are always welcome!
 Please take a look at the [contribution guidelines](.github/contributing.md) first.

 ## Footnotes